ACTAEA: Also known as Cimicifuga

 They like full sun and rich, moist, well drained soil.
 They detest dry sand.
 In general the largest flowered and broadest leaved Agapanthus tend to be more tender and should be grown in containers so they can be brought in for the winter.
 The smaller flowered with narrow leaves tend to be more hardy.
 Agapanthus in pots should be repotted each year in April to a larger pot.
 Agapanthus may be split in early April When dividing Agapanthus it is advisable to divide into a few large multicrowned chunks.
 If cut into too small a piece they will take a long time to recover and flower again.
 May, June and July feed weekly with tomato fertiliser every two weeks.

 Deadheading can prolong blooming into September.
 Deadhead to lateral flower buds, when secondary bloom finishes cut down flowering stems to basal foliage.
-Yellowing of the foliage may occur in summer, particularly in dry conditions, deadleaf back to new growth at base of plant.
+Yellowing of the foliage may occur in summer, particularly in dry conditions.
 Prefers moist, shady, high organic matter conditions.
 Can grow in sun if kept constantly moist.
 Division in spring or autumn every 4-5 years.

-Although slow to establish Baptisia is a tough plant, droght toleerant, and low maintenance once it takes off.
+Although slow to establish Baptisia is a tough plant, drought tolerant, and low maintenance once it takes off.
 Will take low fertility soils very well.
 Will not usually require division for 10 years or more.

 These plants like full sun to part shade.
 Deadhead to lateral flower buds if present if not cut off old flowering spikes at a lateral leaf.
 After all secondary flowering is completed and the old stems start to decline, cut back to newly developed basal foliage.
 Plants will benefit from a top dressing of compost and fertilising with a quick release soluble fertiliser at the same time.
 When the young shoots are 15cm tall thin by approximately one third, leaving at least 3-5 healthy stems per mature clump.
 Do not plant too deep.
 Will require staking.
 Heavy feeders so may need additional fertiliser in spring or summer.